 - a general ban on the landfilling of separately collected waste.

-As Bio-waste is the largest fraction of Europe’s municipal waste stream (comprising, on average, 37% by weight) [EEA Report No. 2/2013.
-Denmark], the 10% landfill target can only be met through sustainable bio-waste management, including composting and anaerobic digestion.
+As bio-waste is the largest fraction of Europe’s municipal waste stream (comprising, on average, 34% by weight), the 10% landfill target can only be met through sustainable bio-waste management, including composting and anaerobic digestion.

-The proposed ban on the landfilling of separately collected waste needs to be viewed in the context of proposed amendments to the Waste Framework Directive.
-What is essential is the amendment to Article 22 'Bio-waste', where proposed revisions will oblige Member States to introduce the separate collection of bio-waste as far as is technically, ecologically and economically feasible.
-Notably, the separate collection of bio-waste is a prerequisite to ensure compliance with quality standards for compost and digestate, as well as contributing towards attaining the 65% municipal waste recycling target.
-In addition, Member States will be required to introduce appropriate incentives to achieve waste prevention and recycling targets.
+The prohibition of landfilling and incineration of separately collected waste needs to be viewed in the context of the obligation for separate collection or separated at sources as set in the Waste Framework Directive (EU) 2018/851.
+Notably, the separate collection of bio-waste is a prerequisite to ensure compliance with quality standards for compost and digestate, as well as contributing at source required to introduce appropriate incentives to achieve waste prevention and recycling targets.
 The introduction and increase of landfill and incineration taxes are intended to contribute to the recycling of waste in accordance with the waste hierarchy.